Electric current: Current density and Ohm's law

 Current density is the rate at which charge passes through a chosen unit area.
 It is defined as a vector whose magnitude is the current per unit cross-sectional area.
 As discussed in Reference direction, the direction is arbitrary.
 Conventionally, if the moving charges are positive, then the current density has the same sign as the velocity of the charges.
 For negative charges, the sign of the current density is opposite to the velocity of the charges.
 In SI units, current density (symbol: j) is expressed in the SI base units of amperes per square metre.

 In linear materials such as metals, and under low frequencies, the current density across the conductor surface is uniform.
 In such conditions, Ohm's law states that the current is directly proportional to the potential difference between two ends (across) of that metal (ideal) resistor (or other ohmic device):

 where $I$ is the current, measured in amperes; $V$ is the potential difference, measured in volts; and $R$ is the resistance, measured in ohms.
 For alternating currents, especially at higher frequencies, skin effect causes the current to spread unevenly across the conductor cross-section, with higher density near the surface, thus increasing the apparent resistance.

+Speed

 Drift speed

 The mobile charged particles within a conductor move constantly in random directions, like the particles of a gas.
 (More accurately, a Fermi gas.)
 To create a net flow of charge, the particles must also move together with an average drift rate.
 Electrons are the charge carriers in most metals and they follow an erratic path, bouncing from atom to atom, but generally drifting in the opposite direction of the electric field.
 The speed they drift at can be calculated from the equation: